WencesVillegasMarset/aws-saa-c02-notes/README.md

 **Encryption**: Amazon EBS offers native encryption on all volume types.
 When you launch an encrypted Amazon EBS volume, Amazon uses the AWS Key Management Service (KMS) to handle key management.
 A new master key will be created unless you select a master key that you created separately in the service.
 Your data and associated keys are encrypted using the industry-standard AES-256 algorithm.

+* **EBS volumes are only encrypted using AWS KMS**

+**Calculate the right IOPS and queue lenght**

+* Transaction-intensive applications: maintain high IOPS while keeping latency down by maintaining a low queue length and a high number of IOPS available to the volume.
+* Throughput-intensive applications: maintain high throughput to HDD-backed volumes by maintaining a high queue length when performing large, sequential I/O.
+  * THe max IOPS for any volume 640 GiB in size or greater allows provisioning up to a maximum of 32,000 IOPS
+  * Then you can infer the max iops from the drive-size with that relation and the set the queue size accordingly.

+**Deletion**

+By default, Amazon *EBS root device volumes are automatically deleted when the instance terminates*.
+However, by default, any additional EBS volumes that you attach at launch, or any EBS volumes that you attach to an existing instance persist even after the instance terminates.
+This behavior is controlled by the volume's `DeleteOnTermination` attribute, which you can modify.

+* EBS Volumes attached to stopped EC2 Instances

 ## S3

 * Server-side encryption